 If the UK leaves the EU without a deal, it will become a third country for the purposes of the EU Tissues and Cells Directive and the EU Organ Donation Directives.
 The UK will also consider EU Member States to be third countries.

-This will mean that tissues and cells from EU member states would need to be covered by the appropriate HTA import licence.
-If you already have an import licence, you can apply to vary this to include individual EU member states.
-If you do not have an import licence, you will need to apply for a new import licence
+This will mean that tissues and cells from EU Member States would need to be covered by the appropriate HTA import licence.
+If you already have an import licence, you can apply to vary this to include individual EU Member States and EEA states .
+If you do not have an import licence, you will need to apply for a new import licence.

-A requirement of import licences is that establishments have written agreements in place with suppliers in the third country, as set out in .
+A requirement of import licences is that establishments have written agreements in place with suppliers in the third country, as set out in Directions 002/2018.

-Additionally, if you send tissues and cells to any EU Member states you will require an export licence that covers this activity.
+Additionally, if you send tissues and cells to any EU Member States or EEA States you will require an export licence that covers this activity.

-You can find information about the licence application and variation process on our .
+You can find information about the licence application and variation process on our website.